Our Executive Team

 Wambtac today is a far cry from the fiercely independent husband-wife duo of the late 1980s.

-and Liv Haugland became a permanent member of our Executive Team.
+2013: we produced Ghostwriters Unite! the world’s first international conference by, for, and about ghostwriting.
+Liv Haugland became a permanent member of our Executive Team.

-In 2014, we brought in Eric “Kata” Schuyler to head up our publishing division, Iridescent Orange Press.
+2014: we brought in Eric “Kata” Schuyler to head up our publishing division, Iridescent Orange Press.
 He published Secrets of a Ghostwriter: The Only Step-by-Step Guide to Mastering Ghostwriting Theory, Skills, and Politics.

-In 2015, we began actively matching aspiring authors with Certified Ghostwriters.
+2015: we began actively matching aspiring authors with Certified Ghostwriters.

-In 2016, we published the long-awaited 5th Edition of This Business of Books: A Complete Overview of Today’s Industry from Concept through Sales.
+2016: we published the long-awaited 5th Edition of This Business of Books: A Complete Overview of Today’s Industry from Concept through Sales.

-In 2017, we made a record number of literary dreams come true.
+2017: we made a record number of literary dreams come true.

-In 2018, we received the “Outstanding 2018 Noncredit Program Award” from UPCEA Western Region.
+2018: GPDP received the “Outstanding 2018 Noncredit Program Award” from UPCEA Western Region.

-In 2019, we grew GPDP to 13 months.
+2019: GPDP grew to 13 months.

 2020: we broke our old record for fulfilling literary dreams and set a new record for gross revenue.